ska-telescope/ska-sdp-wflow-pointing-offset/docs/src/api/ska_sdp_wflow_pointing_offset/pointing_offset_cli.rst

       --fit_to_vis          Fit primary beam to visibilities instead of antenna gains (Optional) [default:False]
       --apply_mask          Apply mask (Optional) [default:False]
-      --use_weights         Use gain calibration weights when fitting for the pointing offsets (Optional) [default:False]
+      --use_weights         Use weights when fitting the primary beams to the gain amplitudes (Optional) [default:False]
       --rfi_file=FILE       RFI file (Optional)
       --save_offset         Save the offset results (Optional) [default:False] --results_dir=None    Directory where the results need to be saved (Optional) --start_freq=None     Start frequency in MHz (Optional)
       --end_freq=None       End frequency in MHz (Optional)
+      --num_chunks=<int>    Number of frequency chunks for gain calibration if fitting primary beams to gain amplitudes [default:16]
       --bw_factor           Beamwidth factor [default:0.976, 1.098]
       --thresh_width=<float>  The maximum ratio of the fitted to expected beamwidth [default:1.5]